 Southern Right Whales (Eubalaena australis)

 Southern right whales are a rare sight indeed.
 They once numbered in their hundreds until large-scale whaling depleted their numbers.
 Right whales are easily identified by their colosities (growths) on their head and individuals can be identified by the specific pattern that these growths make - much like a human fingerprint.
 Like the humpbacks, right whales are baleen whales and strain their tiny prey like krill from the water column.
+This photgraph is taken with a zoom lens.

 Pygmy blue whales